w3c/cogai/agents/README.md

 > To add 5 to 17.
 17 has 1 for tens and 7 for units.
 We start with adding the units.
 Add 5 to 7 yielding 12.
 This more than 10, so we find the remainder after substracting 10, yielding 2 carry 1.
 We put 2 as the units for the answer.
 We move to the tens and add the value carried over from the previous step (i.e. 1).
 1 + 1 is 2.
 We put 2 as the tens for the answer.
 Combining units tens yields the final answer 22.

 That is far from ideal!
-We first need to explain how to interpret digit sequences in terms of units, tens, hundreds, thousands, etc.  We need to explain how to treat this as a sequence of columns.
+We first need to explain how to interpret digit sequences in terms of units, tens, hundreds, thousands, etc.  We need to explain how to treat this as a sequence of columns, single digit additions and carry overs.
+This is where the idea of worksheets may be helpful, serving in place of pencil and paper.

+Microsoft Copilot explains how to break down the addition of 158,764 and 73 step by step as follows:

+1. Write the numbers vertically
+2. Start from the rightmost digit (units)
+   Add 4 and 3: (4 + 3 = 7).
+   Write down the 7 in the units place.
+3. Move to the next digit (tens)
+   Add 6 and 7: (6 + 7 = 13).
+   Write down the 3 in the tens place and carry over the 1.
+4. Continue to the next digit (hundreds)
+   Add 8, 1 (from the carryover), and 3: (8 + 1 + 3 = 12).
+   Write down the 2 in the hundreds place and carry over the 1.
+5. Move to the thousands place
+   Add 7, 1 (from the carryover), and 7: (7 + 1 + 7 = 15).
+   Write down the 5 in the thousands place and carry over the 1.
+6. Finally add the ten thousands place
+   Add 5 and 1 (from the carryover): (5 + 1 = 6).
+   Write down the 6 in the ten thousands place.
+7. No more digits, so the sum of 158,764 and 73 is 158,837

+The worksheet for this needs three lines for the pair of numbers to be added and the working result.
+The columns need to be associated with their role.
+We also need to remember the carry over from the previous column.
+The reasoner needs to be able to initialise the worksheet, and to access and update its values as the algorithm proceeds.

+The memory module is used for rote memorisation such as addition of single digits, whilst the worksheets supplement working memory.
+How can we train the reasoner to use explicit memory and worksheets?
+How can we preload a worksheet, analogous to the teacher handing out printed sheets of paper?

 *to be continued...*